 As for Amos, he would doubtless be rendered a dead martyr by now, of which I am quite certain, had the Singapore authority done nothing but left him to his own devices in profaning the sensibilities of 1.6 billion dead serious members of a religious faith.

 As an aside, I remember last year (2016) watching you pooh-pooh Singapore’s founder Lee Kuan Yew on Dave Rubin’s show, dissing LKY’s point about the cultural differences between Western and Eastern societies in dealing with issues like individual rights to freedom of expression.
 Indeed, whence Amos is, the like of a trolling Milo or a blasphemous Amos will not see the light of day for commonsensical reason.

 In the final analysis though, it is Amos’ unbelievably, blunderingly silly asylum gambit that will go down as the biggest cringeworthy snafu of his life — a pratfall he had talked and walked himself into with the agency of his cheerful gang of clueless aiders and abettors that were equally unable to shoot straight.
-I’m nothing loath to reprise what I had opined here before: I’m buggered if he were not deported in the end.
+I’m nothing loath to reprise what I had opined here before: I’m buggered if he is not deported in the end.

 Feb.
 7 Lester Kok replied to Michael: You wrote, ‘Melissa is right to do her best for a fellow countryman in whose plight she recognises her own…’ ; and for emphasis: ‘in whose plight she recognizes her own’.

 Michael, unfortunately you are wrong on that count; she had lost my respect for her re her present Machiavellian attitude towards the boy and here’s why …

 For a fuller context, here’s a recapture of the Jan.
 30th exchange between Melissa and myself:

 Lester Kok Is Melissa Chen a true believer in free speech as she purports herself to be a free speech absolutist in her own words… I plead with you to let free speech reign on your site and restore the 2 posts of mine you deleted.